Richard Boiardo: Early life

-Boiardo was born on December 8, 1890, in Naples, and was raised in the town of Marigliano.
+Boiardo was born on December 8, 1890 in Naples, and was raised in the town of Marigliano.
 He was placed in an orphanage as a child.
 He later claimed that he was the illegitimate son of an Italian nobleman who was a descendant of Matteo Maria Boiardo.

-Boiardo later became known as "The Boot", a nickname which he developed in his youth, had been said to have derived from the heavy footed way he disposed of his gangland foes.
-He immigrated to the United States in 1901.
+He immigrated to the United States in 1901, Boiardo first resided in Chicago, where he adopted the Americanized name of "Richard."
+He moved to Newark with his adoptive mother in either 1906 or 1910.